 June 9 might be the busiest day, historically, for the month.
 This date in National Hockey League history includes some memorable Stanley Cup coronations, with one legend retiring and another joining the league.
+Let’s hop aboard the THW time machine to relive all the best memories this date has to offer.

 A Big Day for Roy and Ray

-Patrick Roy won three Conn Smythe Trophies, for being the most valuable player of the postseason, during his career and he received two of them on this date.
-On June 9, 1993, the Montreal Canadiens beat the Los Angeles Kings 4-1, to win the Stanley Cup in five games.
-Paul DiPietro scored the first and last goal of the game while Kirk Muller scored the game-winning goal early in the second period.
+Patrick Roy won three Conn Smythe Trophies, for being the most valuable player of the postseason, during his career, and he received two of them on this date.
+On June 9, 1993, the Montreal Canadiens beat the Los Angeles Kings 4-1 to win the Stanley Cup in five games.
+Paul DiPietro scored the first and last goal of the game, while Kirk Muller scored the game-winning goal early in the second period.
 John LeClair and Lyle Odelein both had a pair of assists.

 Roy made 18 saves to win the second Stanley Cup of his career.
 He was awarded the Conn Smythe Trophy for the second time with the Canadiens for going 16-4 with a .929 save percentage (SV%) and 2.13 goals-against average (GAA) in the playoffs.

 Alex Tanguay scored twice, including the eventual game-winning goal, and added an assist on the third goal.
 Joe Sakic had a goal and an assist, as well.
 Roy made 25 saves in the win and was awarded the third and final Conn Smythe Trophy of his career.
-The 35-year-old netminder went 16-7 with .934 SV%, 1.70 GAA and four shutouts during the 2001 postseason.
+The 35-year-old netminder went 16-7 with .934 SV%, 1.70 GAA, and four shutouts during the 2001 postseason.

 A Memorable Day in the Windy City